500KB Target

 Compress any image to under 500KB entirely in your browser.
-A 500KB limit applies to email attachment guidelines, social media profile uploads and many cloud service image caps.
+A popular limit for email attachments, social media uploads, and cloud services.

 KB